johnypony3/paket-choco/readme.md

 1. make get call to github api for the repo
 2. uses template for metadata and pulls data from github call above
-3. package looks at the version of itself and pulls matching artifacts, as versions match 1:1
+3. package looks at the .version file and pulls matching artifacts
 4. pack / push